What is a concussion?

 The strategy is managed and reviewed by the Joint Baseball & Softball Concussion Working Group on behalf of BaseballSoftballUK, the British Baseball Federation, and the British Softball Federation, and is supported by an independent concussion expert panel.
 This panel provides advice on concussion policy and monitors emerging research.

-Concussions in Baseball & Softball
+Concussions in Baseball and Softball

 While there is limited data on baseball and softball concussions in the United Kingdom, the National Institute of Health in the United States has found that the concussion rate in collegiate softball is 0.29 per 1000 athletic exposures, while the rate for collegiate baseball is 0.09 per 1000 athletic exposures.
 An athletic exposure is defined as “one athlete participating in one practice or competition during which the athlete was exposed to the possibility of athletic injury.”
 The rate of concussions in women’s collegiate softball has increased over the course of the study, while the number of concussions per AE have decreased in baseball, with both sports featuring a lower rate of concussion than contact sports like football or rugby.
 Nevertheless, concussion is a present, persistent concern in all forms of baseball and softball.

-The majority of people make a full recovery from their concussion within a few days or weeks; however, a small minority of individuals may have persistent symptoms.
+The majority of people make a full recovery from their concussion within a few days or weeks, but a small minority of individuals may have persistent symptoms.
 Concussion and persistent symptoms are very complex conditions which are poorly understood.
 What is becoming apparent from research is that persistent concussion symptoms do not necessarily reflect an ongoing physiological injury to the brain, and there are a number of both pre-injury and post-injury psychological and social factors which appear to have an influence.

-Persistent symptoms can however have a major impact on quality of life, education and work.
+Persistent symptoms can, however, have a major impact on quality of life, education and work.
 It is therefore important that concussions are managed well, that persistent symptoms are recognised early, and that if identified, such individuals are referred for expert management and support.

 The proposed link between concussion and rare neurodegenerative conditions such as Chronic Traumatic Encephalopathy (CTE) is unclear at present.
 It is thought that the risk is related to repeated concussions in susceptible individuals who have genetic and other individual risk factors.

 While any relationship is unclear at present, it is widely agreed that the benefits of exercise still far outweigh the risks.
-In the 2022 “Physical Activity: applying All Our Health” UK Government Whitepaper, the Chief Medical Officer for the United Kingdom recommends at least 150 minutes of moderate-intensity activity a week, which playing baseball and/or softball can provide.
+In the 2022 “Physical Activity: Applying All Our Health” UK Government White Paper, the Chief Medical Officer for the United Kingdom recommends at least 150 minutes of moderate-intensity activity a week, which playing baseball and/or softball can provide.

 This potential future risk of neurodegeneration is why it is so important to manage concussion in accordance with best practices.
 A failure to observe these practices may put a player at higher risk of developing progressive neurodegenerative problems that may lead to problems with memory, other mild cognitive impairments, or CTE in later life.